sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 # 9-hour Campaign

-## Start in a place of normalcy / comfort
+## Start in a place of normalcy / comfort AKA "You"

 In the 9-hour campaign, start the game just like you would in the One-shot campaign.

+## Call to adventure AKA "Need"
 `TODO`

- * Home
- * Mentor
+ * Provide a sandbox to play in, let the players establish what their characters value here in the sandbox
+   * It could be a thing, but it could also be a theme - freedom, progress, peace, etc

+ * Show something valuable is threatened (maybe the known world)

+ * Herald or Message - the unknown world threatens something valuable.

+ * Show a threat or challenge that they cannot *yet* overcome
+   * That may mean they are defeated by it
+     * They **need** more power
+   * Maybe a spell or skill is needed
+     * They **need** more power
+   * Maybe knowledge is needed
+     * They **need** information from the unknown world
+   * Maybe their place of comfort is exposed as insufficient
+     * lacking to provide for their growing desires or curiosity

+ * Be honest about this threat.
+If they fight something they cannot defeat and don't retreat, incapacitation, even death† is an option.

+ * Impossible threat comes alongside a suggestion of hope
+   * "Maybe the oracle will know"
+   * "Great Hero perished in the badlands, but maybe his sword survived"
+   * Herald makes a promise
+   * You can be a small part of the solution if you come with me

+ * This threatening force will progress no matter the characters' choices and will pervade the story as a "front".

+ * This is important: *the characters _need_ the things they will get when the players _play_ the game*

- * Threshold & Threshold Guardian
+## Threshold and Threshold Guardian AKA "Go"
+`TODO`

+ * The amount of contrast between the ordinary and special worlds

- * Fun & Games
+## Road of Trials AKA Fun & Games AKA "Search"
+`TODO`
+ * circle and use half your Bad Bank Points
  * level up
  * everyone uses a new mechanic
+ * use one of your Good Bank points

+ * "the promise of the premise"
+ * Remove baggage.
+Only the inner soul will remain

+## Master the soul AKA Reveal the treasure AKA "Find"
+`TODO`
  * Take
-   * use half your Bad Bank Points before they Rest
    * opportunity to level up

+## AKA "Take"
+`TODO`

  * Pay (Return Threshold Guardian)
    * use half your Bad Bank Points before they Rest

+## AKA "Return"
+`TODO`

  * Return Threshold - Grieve
    * add Grief end-of-session questions - what will they miss most?

+## AKA "Change"
+`TODO`

  * Change - Master of both worlds
    * Where does their new power lie?
 Mechanisms?
 Relationships?
 Knowledge?
 Other?

 ## 30-hour Campaign